 - 1 teaspoon toasted sesame seeds

-- Add the chicken pieces to the bowl and stir to coat.
+- Whisk the marinade ingredients in a mixing bowl until the sugar dissolves.
+Add the chicken pieces and stir to coat.
 Cover and marinate for 30 minutes.

 - Marinate the chicken.
 Toss the chicken pieces with Shaoxing wine, egg whites, sesame oil, soy sauce, and sugar; set it aside to marinate for at least 30 minutes.
 The vinegar and egg whites create a velveting effect—a stir-fry technique used to tenderize the chicken for high-heat cooking.
 At the same time, the other ingredients impart even more flavor.